 COVID 19

-Board meet to discuss the Covid 19.
-At this time there is no confirmed cases in Brimfield.
+Board meeting to discuss Covid 19.
+At this time there are no confirmed cases in Brimfield.
 J. Terry Health Agent is working closely with the Town Health nurse.
 At this time the risks has been moved to “High”.
 There is a general information number to call if residents want to get more information 211.
-Board member T. Wood brought a power point for the board to review she put together with fact regarding the virus.
-The board decided that they would recommend closing the library, Church, Hitchcock for 2 weeks just as the school have been closed for the same time period.
+Board member T. Wood brought a power point for the board to review she put together with facts regarding the virus.
+The board decided that they would recommend closing the library, Church, Hitchcock for 2 weeks just as the school has been closed for the same time period.
 If a resident calls the BOH with symptoms administrative assistant will take information and call the health nurse.
-J. Terry Health Agent said that this will be on going and will need to be ready to meet at any time.
-The Selectmen office is working on access remotely for all boards.
+J. Terry Health Agent said that this will be on going and the BOH will need to be ready to meet at any time.
+The Selectmen office is working on remote access for all boards.

 Meeting adjourned at 10:00 AM